Delice782/DataSphere/README.md

 # DataSphere: A Web-Based Customer Feedback Platform

 ## Overview
-DataSphere is a web-based platform designed to help African businesses streamline customer feedback collection, management, and analysis.
-By centralizing feedback, integrating sentiment analysis, and offering real-time insights, DataSphere empowers businesses to enhance customer satisfaction and improve decision-making.
+DataSphere is a full-stack web application built to help African businesses collect, manage, and visualize customer feedback.
+It centralizes feedback and provides insightful analytics through graphical dashboards, allowing businesses to identify key trends and improve decision-making.

+This platform integrates Agile development practices using Scrum and was built collaboratively in five 2-week sprints.

 ## Features (Planned)
-- **User Authentication**: Secure login and role-based access for customers and administrators.
+- **User Authentication**: Secure login system with role-based access for admins and customers.
-- **Feedback Collection**: Structured forms and rating systems for seamless customer input.
+- **Feedback Collection**: Forms for structured feedback submission with categorized feedbacks and comments.
-- **Admin Dashboard**: Centralized view of feedback submissions, sentiment trends, and response management.
+- **Admin Dashboard**: Interactive dashboard with pie chart visualizations showing trending feedback topics.
-- **Notifications**: Real-time alerts for feedback responses and important updates.
+- **Notifications**: Real-time alerts for new feedback submissions to keep admins updated.
-- **Security Measures**: Data encryption, GDPR compliance, and user activity logging.
+- **Security Measures**: Encrypted password storage and user activity tracking.

 ## Tech Stack
 - **Frontend**: HTML, CSS, Bootstrap, React